MiloAnton/JS-FTP-SERVER-CLIENT/README.md

 ## Features

-- Can connect to several clients
+- Can connect to several clients at the same time
 - Lightweight and compatible with every computer
+- Easy navigation in the servers filesystem
-- Import and export files in just one command (not yet implemented)
+- Import and export files in just one command (_not yet implemented_)
 - A child could use it, obviously

 myFtp_MiloAnton is a lightweight ftp server and client based on the RFC.